Raijeee/SleepSync/README.md

 ```

 The actual UI is constructed by putting all the elements of the GUI underneath the appropriately labelled GUI screen.
 In this example, the elements of this code are underneath the <LoginScreen> which means that this is the general layout of the login screen.
 This piece of code is in all 5 screens as it contains the background (FitImage) and the translucent square (MDCard) of the GUI.

+Greating a general screen proved to be a relatively easy task.
+But there were some challenges regardless.
+For example, I had to insert a background image to the GUI, which I had to ask my peers on how to do it, and to make it visually more appealing, I have used rounded borders (border_radius) from the KivyMD website.

 ### MDLabel